 Broker fees in NYC changed materially on June 11, 2025.
 Under the FARE Act, the party who hires the broker pays the broker.
 For most renters, that means fewer forced broker-fee charges and a clearer path to finding no-fee apartments.

+The FARE Act did not ban every broker fee — it changed who has to pay it.
 This guide explains what NYC renters should expect now, what charges are still legal, and how to spot listings that may still be trying to pass along unlawful fees.

 If a landlord or listing agent hires a broker to market an apartment, the landlord pays that broker.
 If a renter hires their own broker to help search, the renter pays that broker.
+The Act did not eliminate broker fees — it changed who must pay them.

 Landlord hired the broker